mitranim/rout/readme.md

   Req = http.Request
 )

-// Top-level handler that kicks off routing.
-Note that errors are handled ONLY
+// Top-level handler, simplified.
+Uses `rout.WriteErr` for error writing. func handleRequestSimple(rew Rew, req *Req) {
+  rout.MakeRouter(rew, req).Serve(routes)
+}

-// in app code. `rout` never touches the response writer. func handleRequest(rew Rew, req *Req) {
+// Top-level handler with arbitrary error handling. func handleRequestAdvanced(rew Rew, req *Req) {
-  err := rout.Route(rew, req, routes)
-  writeErr(rew, req, err)
+  // Errors are handled ONLY in app code.
+There are no surprises. err := rout.MakeRouter(rew, req).Route(routes)

+  // Replace this with custom error handling. rout.WriteErr(rew, err)
 }

 // This is not a "builder" function; it's executed for EVERY request.